Ironclad Alternatives

 Strengths

-• +AI extraction in Core tier (Ironclad requires Repository)
+• +AI extraction at the entry tier (Ironclad locks this behind Repository)

-• +Smart Search plus custom playbooks on Pro
+• +Smart Search plus custom playbooks at Pro

 Trade-offs